tmtxt/tmtxt.github.com/_posts/2013-04-01-emacs-sort-directories-first-in-dired.md

 ---
 {% include JB/setup %}

+> This post is now moved to new address at [Dired as Default File Manager - Customize ls command](/2013/04/25/dired-as-default-file-manager-5-customize-ls-command/)

 # Problem with Emacs Dired mode

 Emacs now become my daily used application because of it convenience.
 I even use